 Top Full-Size Pickup Trucks of 2019

 American drivers are crazy about pickup trucks.
 In fact, full-size trucks dominate the list of the most popular vehicles in America.
+And it’s all because pickup trucks are highly versatile, tough vehicles than can handle challenging work as well as everyday driving.
+The right full-size truck can meet every one of your needs.
 Today’s newest models offer better fuel economy and improved passenger comfort.

 Let’s take a closer look at the top full-size pickups of 2019.

 - Custom: $34,600